Carnitine Palmitoyl Transferase Deficiency

 Treatment for CPT deficiency

 A change in diet is the main treatment for CPT deficiency.
 It should provide a high amount of carbohydrates.
 It should contain a low amount of fats and protein.
 It’s also important to eat often.
 This can prevent low blood sugar.
 It can also prevent the body using fats for energy.
 And you should avoid things that may trigger symptoms.
 These may include skipping meals, being exposed to cold, stress, and getting a lot of exercise.
-If you are advised to fast for a blood test or procedure, ask your healthcare provider about receiving a dextrose infusion during the fasting period to avoid becoming weak.
+If you are told to fast for a blood test or procedure, ask your healthcare provider about getting a dextrose infusion during the fasting period so you won't become weak.

-The drug bezafibrate may help people with the myopathic form of CPT2.
+The medicine bezafibrate may help people with the myopathic form of CPT2.
 It can help to reduce muscle pain and weakness.

 Possible complications of CPT deficiency